dokuwiki/github-action/README.md

 ### test.yml

-This workflow executes all unit tests that have been marked with the `@group plugin_example` annotation.
+This workflow first checks all `php` files for syntax errors, then executes all unit tests that have been marked with the `@group plugin_example` annotation.

 The PHP and DokuWiki versions to be used are supplied as JSON via input variables.

 The workflow will run on every push and on pull requests.